 In 2007, we became a Norwegian Centre of Expertise.
 Since then, we have developed into a strong biotech cluster well positioned in the global oncology industry.
-The world class research environment in cancer immunotherapy, a growing pipeline of preclinical and clinical stage assets and the presence of several IT-companies, strengthen the cluster’s position as a global knowledge and innovation centre in the cancer field.
+The world class research environment in cancer immunotherapy, a growing pipeline of preclinical and clinical stage assets and the presence of several pharma, technology and IT companies, strengthen the cluster’s position as an international knowledge and innovation hub in the cancer field.

 Our Incubator environment

-Around 30 of the members are gathered in the Oslo Cancer Cluster Incubator, a successful biotech cluster, situated in the Oslo Cancer Cluster Innovation Park.
+Around 30 of the members are gathered in the Oslo Cancer Cluster Incubator, situated in the Oslo Cancer Cluster Innovation Park.
 We share the innovation park with Ullern Upper Secondary School, the Cancer Registry of Norway and Oslo University Hospital.

-Building on the strong academic research and the growing number biotech companies in the cluster develop novel cancer immunotherapies.
-Therefore, we established the Norwegian Immuno-Oncology Consortium in 2013.
-The goal of the consortium is to strengthen the knowledge-base and expertise, and to facilitate more national and international collaboration within immuno-oncology.
-The consortium also addresses precision medicine.
+Building on the strong academic research and the growing number biotech companies in the cluster developing novel cancer immunotherapies we established the Norwegian Immuno-Oncology Consortium.
+The goal of the consortium is to strengthen the knowledge-base and expertise, and to facilitate national and international collaboration within immuno-oncology.